ooni/spec/informed-consent/data-policy.md

 OONI does *not* use tracking cookies, analytics or any other tracking technologies through its [website](https://ooni.torproject.org/) and does *not* collect any information about its website visitors.

+Access logs, which only include the date of the requested page, can be stored for up to 2 weeks and do *not* include the IP addresses of website visitors nor the time of access.

 If this changes in the future, users will be notified through this Data Policy.